“What’s for dinner?”

 Have your kids pick off the herb leaves and smell their differences.

-Typical chili dishes are made from a heavy base of beans, whereas this Primal Chili recipe emphasizes vegetables and meat with mild spices and a hint of cinnamon.
+Typical chili dishes are made from a heavy base of beans, whereas t Primal Chilimphasizes vegetables and meat with mild spices and a hint of cinnamon.

 The toppings are a favorite because kids can decide for themselves how much of which garnish makes their chili taste the best.